 Grand Theft Prototype: Aubrey's crew takes possession of the Acheron at the end of the movie.
 Should be noted also that the Real Life HMS Surprise, the inspiration for the ship in the novel, was originally the Unité, a French corvette in service of the French Navy, which was captured by the British Navy, renamed, and introduced into British service.

+Handicapped Badass: Will Blakeney, a one-armed 13-year old Little Lord BadassPlucky Middie.
+Naturally he looks up to Lord Nelson, who also lost an arm.
 A beautiful moment occurs when Aubrey visits the young Lord Blakeney in his hammock just after he has had his arm amputated.
 He recommends a book to the young Lord's attention; an account of the battle of the Nile, with several fine illustrations.
 After some very stiff-upper-lip dialogue, Aubrey departs, leaving Blakeney to leaf through the book, which opens at an illustration of Lord Nelson, minus an arm.
 Blakeney more than rises to the implied challenge.

-Evolution was already being speculated about years before the film is set, by Lamarck and Erasmus Darwin (Charles' grandfather) among others.
+Dr. Maturin speculates about evolution decades before Darwin.
+Though evolution was already being speculated about years before the film is set, by Lamarck and Erasmus Darwin (Charles' grandfather) among others.
 Darwin's big idea was of natural selection, not evolution.
 The More You Know...

 Karmic Death: Just about everyone who specifically goes out of their way to be mean to Mr. Hollum ends up dead.